omauger/docker-compose-php/docs/basic.md

 ## Import ComposeManager

-Assume you have installed docker-compose-php with composer.
+Assume you have installed docker-compose-php with composer or see installation guide [here](/installation#installing-with-composer).

 ```php
 require __DIR__.'/vendor/autoload.php';